Vincent-Millane/cname-cloaking/README.md

 Premature ageing due to over-solicitation of advertising is a major factor.
 The image of a vehicle in overdrive dragging advertising hoardings seems appropriate to me.

-## About this data

-The data in these lists is public and accessible to anyone capable of using a DNS query tool such as nslookup, dig, drill or whois, etc. and their graphical equivalents.

-Some web pages will go from 10 mb to 1 mb! (<https://www.laquadrature.net/2020/10/05/le-deguisement-des-trackers-par-cname/>).

-The bandwidth saved results in energy savings at all levels of the Internet from servers to hubs, right down to our devices.

 ## Unbound for Linux, Mac and Windows